TheCSharpAcademy/CodeReviews.Console.Flashcards/Flashcards.wkktoria/README.md

 - [X] There should be possibility to see all study sessions.
 Study session cannot be updated and deleted.

 ## Challenge

+Create report systems.
+One to report number of sessions per month per stack, and another one to report average score per month per stack.